esradem/portfolio/readme.md

 ```
 ### First 5 Country Renewable Energy Production at 2010
 ```
-SELECT TOP 5  Location,
-              SUM(Value) AS total_renewable_energy
+SELECT TOP 5  Location, SUM(Value) AS total_renewable_energy
 FROM dbo.renenergy
 WHERE  Time = '2010'
 GROUP BY location
 ORDER BY total_renewable_energy DESC;
 ```
 + After creating those table you can export them and upload to Power BI and visualize it.
-+ In order dynamic visualization you can create a link service to Power BI directly.
++ In order dynamic visualization you can create a link service to Power BI directly from Azure Synapse Analytics.
 ## IMAGE

 # End